Saquiba Bintay Ali

 Saquiba Bintay Ali, best known as Shakiba, is a Bangladeshi actress who has performed in films and television dramas.

 Biography

 Shakiba entered into Dhallywood by acting Vondo Neta in 2005 but Jiboner Guarantee Nai was her first released film.

-She also acted in television dramas like Kono Ek Godhuli Lagne, Surprise and Cholo Na Ghure Asi.
+She also acted in television dramas like Kono Ek Godhuli Lagne, Surprise, Gulshan Avenue and Cholo Na Ghure Asi.

 She graduated from Independent University in 2016 with an MBA in marketing.